 It’s normal for teens to go through periods of disinterest, but when your teenager refuses to do anything, it’s essential to take a closer look at the possible causes.
 Whether it’s emotional overload, academic pressure, or mental health concerns, understanding the underlying reasons behind your teen’s behavior can help you address the issue with compassion and practical solutions.

-At Seattle Imagine, we offer specialized programs to help teens navigate their emotional and mental health challenges.
+At Seattle Imagine, we offer specialized mental health treatment programs to help teens navigate their emotional and mental health challenges.
 Contact us today to learn how we can support your teen in rediscovering their passions and building a healthier, more fulfilling future.